Energy Transition International Inc.

 Saturation Mapping

-Quantifying the amount of CO₂, oil, water, or brine in a reservoir using resistivity changes interpreted from EM data.
+Quantifying the amount of CO₂, oil, water, or brine in a reservoir using the fractional fluid content that is derived from the resistivity interpretation (from EM data).
+Usually, a saturation equation is used such as Archie's Law or anisotropic saturation equations.

 Seismic (3D / 4D)

 Geophysical imaging using acoustic waves.
-4D seismic tracks changes over time; integrated with EM to create a full picture of the reservoir.
+4D seismic tracks changes over time.
+Integrated with EM to create an enhanced picture of the reservoir.

 Surface-to-Borehole Calibration

-ETI’s method for tying high-fidelity borehole resistivity logs to broad-area EM data, dramatically improving interpretation accuracy.
+ETI’s worflow for tying high-fidelity borehole resistivity logs to broad-area EM data, dramatically improving interpretation accuracy.

 Sweep Efficiency (EOR)